DV

 Quick verdict

-TDAX (TDAQ LIFT ETF) and XQQI (NEOS Boosted Nasdaq-100 High Income ETF) are both monthly-pay dividend ETFs, but they take different approaches.
+TDAX (TDAQ LIFT ETF) and XQQI (NEOS Boosted Nasdaq-100 High Income ETF) are both dividend ETFs, but they take different approaches.

 They track different benchmarks: TDAX is linked to TDAQ (TappAlpha Innovation 100 Growth & Daily Income ETF) while XQQI tracks Nasdaq-100 Index, which means their performance drivers differ.